gavargas22/socrates/README.md

 This site is being developed as an in house education enhancer through questions like the socratic method.
 The app was developed in Ruby on Rails

+## Vagrant

+Rubento is used as the development enviornment.
+Documentation can be found [here](https://github.com/awernick/rubento-box)
 ## Documentation

 [Models](app-models)